 Dragon's blood in skincare

-Dragon's blood — sap from the Croton lechleri tree — has documented wound-healing and anti-inflammatory effects via taspine and polyphenols.
+Dragon's blood — sap from the Croton lechleri tree — is studied for wound-healing and anti-inflammatory activity via taspine and polyphenols.
 Evidence, mechanism, and skincare uses.

 Dragon's blood — sangre de grado in Spanish, sangue de drago in Portuguese — is the dark red latex sap from the Croton lechleri tree, native to the western Amazon rainforest in Peru, Ecuador, and Colombia.
 The Indigenous peoples of the Amazon have used it for over a thousand years for wound healing, anti-inflammatory treatment, gastrointestinal conditions, and skin care.
 Modern dermatological research has documented genuine biological activity behind the traditional use.

-The active compounds are well-characterized: taspine (an alkaloid with wound-healing properties), 3',4'-O-dimethylcedrusin (a lignan that supports collagen synthesis), and a complex mixture of proanthocyanidins (polyphenolic compounds with antioxidant and anti-inflammatory activity).
-This combination produces the documented benefits — and is why dragon's blood appears in modern WhollyKaw aftershave splashes, toners, and balms.
+The active compounds are well-characterized: taspine (an alkaloid studied in wound-healing research), 3',4'-O-dimethylcedrusin (a lignan studied for collagen synthesis), and a complex mixture of proanthocyanidins (polyphenolic compounds with antioxidant activity, also studied in inflammation research).
+This combination is the focus of the published research — and is why dragon's blood appears in modern WhollyKaw aftershave splashes, toners, and balms.

 What dragon's blood is